- Part 1. Alkaline battery types

 While these alkaline batteries all provide 1.5V nominal voltage, the exact voltage can vary depending on the battery’s size and charge state.

 Part 2.
-Alkaline battery maximum voltage
+Alkaline battery voltage chart

 The maximum voltage of an alkaline battery refers to the peak voltage the battery can deliver when fully charged.